NuLeaf/nuleaf-website/README.md

 composer install
 ```

 You will then need to properly set the configuration file ".env".
 There is an example file ".env.example" that you may follow.
-Please contact Tuan at this point to obtain the right configurations.
+Please contact your team leader at this point to obtain the right configurations.

 Once you have the right configurations, set up your database and run:
 ```